PSDS Frequently Asked Questions

 How do I get access to the CSD remote desktop?

 Please ensure you have completed the CSD memorandum of understanding by going to the homepage and clicking the CSD tile.
 At the bottom of the form is a tick box to request ‘Access to the remote desktop feature’, please ensure this is ticked.
-If you have already completed the memorandum before, please navigate to this form and complete the details there.
+If you do not see the memorandum in this place, please navigate to this form and complete the details there.
 These applications will be processed in batches and you should receive login information shortly after applying.

 Why is my remote desktop access not working?